On land that harbors eternity,

 Grand Egyptian Museum

-One of the world’s largest archaeological museums located in Giza.
-It systematically exhibits a vast collection, including the funerary items of Tutankhamun, allowing visitors to learn about ancient Egyptian civilization in chronological order.
-Its modern architecture and location with views of the pyramids are also attractive features.
+One of the world’s largest archaeological museums, built in Giza.
+It systematically displays an enormous collection including Tutankhamun’s funerary treasures, allowing visitors to learn about ancient Egyptian civilization in chronological order.
+The modern architecture and its location with views of the pyramids are also attractive features.

 [Japanese Guide]